Zildj1an/SuperSimpleOS/README.md

 # Super Simple OS

-In this project I implement the main abstractions of an operating system from scratch:
+In this project we implement the main abstractions of an operating system from scratch:

-1. A basic UEFI boot loader (boot.c) that loads the kernel and allocates memory for its structures (stacks, TSS...) before exiting boot services.
+1. A basic UEFI boot loader (boot.c) that loads the kernel and allocates memory for its structures (stacks, etc.) before exiting boot services.

-2. A 4-level (4 KB Long Mode) page table structure for the kernel or user programs.
+2. A 4-level (4 KB Long Mode) page table structure for the kernel or user-space applications.

-3. User-space related stuff: System calls, page tables, printing on terminal, Task State Segment, local APIC, etc.
+3. User-space related stuff: System calls, including one for printing on screen, virtual addresses, Task State Segment, Thread Local Storage, etc.

-4. Handling of exceptions and interrupts.
+4. Handling of exceptions and interrupts (IDT) and APIC timer.

-5. Support for the Xen hypervisor and Qemu.
+5. Support for the Xen hypervisor, with PV clocks and shared memory between guests, or Qemu.

 ## Instructions for launching a HVM guest